Threat Modeling with STRIDE

 - Identify key trust boundaries

-- Systematic application of each STRIDE category
+- Systematically apply each STRIDE category

 - Document potential threats for each component